firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 - The separate block device file components of the snapshot have to be handled by the user.
-- If specified, `version` must match the firecracker version that introduced a snapshot version, which may differ from the running Firecracker version.
-For example, if you are running on `1.1.2` and want to target version `1.0.4`, you should specify `1.0.0`.
-Not specifying `version` uses the latest snapshot version available to that version.

 #### Creating diff snapshots